OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 Octopus Cloud and Octopus Server are built on the same code base.
 The differences stem from the additional configuration steps we perform during the Octopus Cloud build.
 The differences are:

 - Octopus Cloud users cannot be Octopus Administrators, the "highest" level of permission possible is [Octopus Manager](/docs/octopus-cloud/permissions.md).
-- Octopus Cloud users are managed via [OctopusID](/docs/security/authentication/octopusid-authentication.md), which at the time of this writing, has [no support for external groups and roles](/docs/security/authentication/auth-provider-compatibility.md).
+- Octopus Cloud users are managed via [Octopus ID](/docs/security/authentication/octopusid-authentication.md), which at the time of this writing, has [no support for external groups and roles](/docs/security/authentication/auth-provider-compatibility.md).
 - Octopus Cloud is subject to [storage limits and default retention policies](/docs/octopus-cloud/index.md#octopus-cloud-storage-limits).
 - Octopus Cloud does not support running tasks on the server itself.
 Everything must run on a deployment target or worker.
 To help, Octopus Cloud includes [dynamic worker pools](/docs/infrastructure/workers/dynamic-worker-pools.md) with both Windows and Linux workers.